lammps/lammps/doc/src/fix_numdiff.rst

 Calculate forces through finite difference calculations of energy versus position.
-These forces can be compared to analytic forces computed by pair styles, bond styles, etc.  E.g. for debugging purposes.
+These forces can be compared to analytic forces computed by pair styles, bond styles, etc.  This can be usefule for debugging or other purposes.

 The group specified with the command means only atoms within the group have their averages computed.
 Results are set to 0.0 for atoms not in the group.

-This fix performs a loop over all atoms (in the group).
+This fix performs a loop over all atoms in the group.
 For each atom and each component of force it adds *delta* to the position, and computes the new energy of the entire system.
 It then subtracts *delta* from the original position and again computes the new energy